 Housing has become one of the biggest challenges facing families in San Jose.
 And for families who are ready to put roots down in their community and buy a home, saving fast enough for a down payment is often the single biggest barrier to achieving this dream.
 This is the problem that Landed helps solve with this recent launch.

-Landed down payment support is now available to educators employed by all eight districts in the East Side Alliance, including all associated alternative schools and charter schools: East Side Union High School District, Alum Rock School District, Berryessa School District, Evergreen School District, Franklin-McKinley School District, Mt.
+Landed's down payment program is now available to educators employed by all eight districts in the East Side Alliance, including all associated alternative schools and charter schools: East Side Union High School District, Alum Rock School District, Berryessa School District, Evergreen School District, Franklin-McKinley School District, Mt.
 Pleasant School District, Oak Grove School District and Orchard School District.

-Interested homebuyers can apply for Landed support immediately on our website.
+Interested homebuyers can apply for Landed’s program immediately on our website.

 Since our launch in January, we've been working with dozens of ESA educators to help put homeownership with reach.
 Finally, a big thank you to all the superintendents, community leaders, and educators who helped make this happen, especially to Kathy Gomez and Charles Crosby from Evergreen School District and Manny Barbara from the Silicon Valley Education Foundation.

 Below, I’ve shared a few articles and a brief video from our announcement in January: